dioptre/docs/content/learn-code-basic/2-starting-with-javascript.md

 ## Adding color

 Take a look at this code and have a think of what might happen?
-Hint colors are made of RGB (Red,Green,Blue) like video displays.
+> Hint colors are made of RGB (Red,Green,Blue) like tv/video displays.
+Imagine you're mixing paints together.

 ```javascript
 function setup() {